brydoncheyney/kind-argo/README.md

 [Argo CD] is a declarative, GitOps continuous delivery tool for Kubernetes.

-Install the resources and [argo cd cli]
+Install the resources in the `argo` namespace and installs the [argo cd cli]

 ```
 make argo_cd